aws/aws-cdk/packages/@aws-cdk/aws-glue/README.md

 });
 ```

+The default for `s3Prefix` is the root of the bucket.

 #### Partitions

 To improve query performance, a table can specify `partitionKeys` on which data is stored and queried separately.
 For example, you might partition a table by `year` and `month` to optimize queries based on a time window: